Kevin Pillar offered a masterclass in base thievery, so we broke down his straight steal of home

 Look at how Pillar gingerly kept extending his lead -- almost daring Betances to throw over -- before sprinting for second:

 The steal of third

-After Luke Mahle walked to put runners at first and second, Gift Ngoepe came to the plate.
+After Luke Mahle walked to put runners at first and second,

 Now, there was very little reason for Pillar to steal third.
 A single would most likely have scored the outfielder, and the risk of getting caught and ending the inning was too high.
 Of course, being aggressive to make Betances uncomfortable was also part of the game plan.